Indonesia–United Kingdom relations: Before Indonesian Independence

+After Indonesian Independence

 The British ruled the Malay Peninsula (British Malaya) and Northern Borneo, while the Dutch controlled Java, Sumatra, and most of the Indonesian archipelago until the Japanese invasion in 1942.
 During the aftermath of World War II, the Allied Forces led by the British were involved in warfare with Republican Indonesian soldiers and militia during the Battle of Surabaya in 1945.
 The Indian troops successfully conquered Surabaya on behalf of the Netherlands, but faced some fierce resistance from Indonesian troops and militias.

 Again in 1962 the British army and the Indonesian Armed Forces were locked in undeclared warfare in Northern Borneo (Sabah and Sarawak) during the Indonesia–Malaysia confrontation.
 The Indonesian Sukarno administration was against the British decolonisation initiative on the formation of Malaysia, the amalgamation of the Federation of Malaya (now West Malaysia), Singapore and the crown colony/British protectorates of Sabah and Sarawak (collectively known as British Borneo, now East Malaysia).
 The British assisted the Malaysian armed forces against Indonesian campaigns and operations on Northern Borneo.
 With the fall of Sukarno and plagued with internal problems, Indonesia lost their intention to continue the fight and the hostilities ceased.
 Indonesia finally agreed to the formation of the Malaysian Federation.

 After the turbulent years of the 1960s, relations between Indonesia and the United Kingdom have been improving ever since.
 Because of the importance of English as an international language, the Indonesian government has been promoting the education of English as the most important foreign language taught in Indonesian schools since the 1970s.
 The British Council was established in 1948 in Jakarta to promote British culture in Indonesia through nurturing the core areas: English, arts, education and society.

-In 1974, Queen Elizabeth II visited Indonesia, and became the first British monarch to make an official visit to the country.
-In 1989, the Prince and Princess of Wales visited Indonesia.
-The royal couple visited Sitanala Leprosy Hospital in Tangerang, Taman Mini Indonesia Indah in Jakarta, Kraton Yogyakarta, Borobudur and Bali.
+In 1974, Queen Elizabeth II visited Indonesia, becoming the first British monarch to make an official visit to the country.
+In return for the Queen's historic visit to Indonesia five years later in November 1979, President Soeharto visited the UK and became the first Indonesian President to visit the country.
+Then in 1986 British Prime Minister Margaret Thatcher visited Indonesia and marked the increasingly warm relations between the two countries.
+In 1989 the heir to the British throne, Prince and Princess of Wales came and visited Indonesia.
+The royal couple visited the Sitanala Leprosy Hospital in Tangerang, Taman Mini Indonesia Indah in Jakarta, Kraton Yogyakarta, Borobudur and Bali.
 The Prince of Wales later revisited Yogyakarta and Borobudur in 2008.

 In October 2012, Indonesian President Yudhoyono received the prestigious Honorary Knights Grand Cross of the Order of the Bath awarded by Queen Elizabeth II.